leancloud/docs-en/views/push-guide.md

 data| **required** | A JSON object of notification content.{#TODO refer to [消息内容](#消息内容_Data) #}
 where | optional | The conditions to query the `_installation` table.
-See also descriptions on how to encode [Advanced data types](rest_api.html#advanced-data-types). channels | optional | Included as a condition in the `where` parameter. expiration_interval | optional | Expiration time in ***second**, relative to the moment the API is invoked. expiration_time | optional | The absolute expiration time in ISO8691 format with `UTC+0` timezone, e.g. `2019-04-01T06:19:29.000Z`. notification_id | optional | Customizable push notification id.
+See also descriptions on how to encode [Advanced data types](rest_api.html#advanced-data-types). channels | optional | Included as a condition in the `where` parameter. push_time | optional | A ISO8601 timestamp string with timezone `UTC+0` used for scheduled push.
+The notification will be pushed immediately if the `push_time` is in less than one minute.
+You can implement cyclical pushes using [LeanEngine](https://docs.leancloud.app/leanengine_overview.html). expiration_time | optional | The absolute expiration time in ISO8691 format with `UTC+0` timezone, e.g. `2019-04-01T06:19:29.000Z`.
+If the client-side receives the notifications after the expiration time, it will not display these expired notifications to the user. expiration_interval | optional | Expiration time in ***second**, relative to `push_time` or the moment the API is invoked if `push_time` is unspecified. notification_id | optional | Customizable push notification id.
 It is a string consist of up to 16 alphanumeric characters.
 If not specified, an auto-generated random id will be used.
 Targets and successes are calculated based on this id, as displayed in [Notification History on Dashboard](#Notification).
-Specifying a `notification_id` allows for developers to accumulate targets and successes of push notifications for multiple requests. push_time | optional | A ISO8601 timestamp string with timezone `UTC+0` used for scheduled push.
-The notification will be pushed immediately if the `push_time` is in less than one minute.
-You can implement cyclical pushes using [LeanEngine](https://docs.leancloud.app/leanengine_overview.html). req_id | optional | Customizable request id.
+Specifying a `notification_id` allows for developers to accumulate targets and successes of push notifications for multiple requests. req_id | optional | Customizable request id.
 Similar to `notification_id`, it is a string consist of up to 16 alphanumeric characters.
 Requests with an identical `req_id` in five minutes will be treated as duplication and LeanCloud will only handle one of them.
 You can specify this parameter when you plan to retry requests on timeout errors. **Retrying too frequently or too much will interfere with normal pushes**.
 Please be careful. prod | optional |**Only applicable for iOS devices.** When using Token Authentication, you can use this parameter to specify whether the notifications will be pushed to the `dev` environment or `prod` environment of APNs.
 When using certificate authentication, you can use this parameter to specify whether using a `dev` certificate or a `prod` certificate.
 When `prod` is unspecified, if there is a `X-LC-Prod` HTTP header whose value is not equal to `1`, then this is equivalent to `{"prod": "dev"}`, otherwise, the default value `{"prod": "prod"}` will be used.
 The `deviceProfile` attribute of the installation takes precedence over this parameter. topic | optional | **Only applicable for pushing to iOS devices with the Token Authentication.** The APNs Topic is required for Token Authentication. iOS SDKs will automatically use the bundle ID of the iOS application as `apnsTopic`.
 However, you have to manually specify them under the following circumstances: 1. iOS SDK version is earlier than v4.2.0 2. not using iOS SDK (for example, you are developing a React Native application) 3. using a `topic` different from bundle ID.